 To make things even easier for yourself, you can download our add-in for Microsoft Outlook.
 It will automatically inform you when you (unintentionally) are using too much jargon, caps, or emojis.
 On top of that, the tool presents you with real-time practical tips, allowing you to further optimize your email and protect your professional demeanor.

 You write the most beautiful content.
 You make sure it’s shared on social media.
 And you have an excellent website.
 Even so, the likes, shares, and engagement from your target audience are lacking.
 Sounds familiar?
 You’re likely making readability too tricky.
 The Common European Framework of Reference (CEFR) can help make your content more readable.
 Helping you boost those likes, shares, and engagements!
 The CEFR recognizes six language proficiency levels, from breakthrough (beginners) to mastery (the level that closely matches native speakers and writers).
 The European Parliament reached an agreement about a new law.
 This law intends to make government websites more accessible by writing all text at the B1 level.
 A great idea.
 Not only for those likes, shares, and engagements, but also for your search engine optimization (SEO).
 Implement it on your company website and discover the difference it makes!
 But what does the CEFR recommend exactly and how should you put it into practice?
-Webtexttool explains it all in this article.
+Webtexttool explains it all in this article and offers the solution to make sure you write at B1 level.

 The various language levels